pkamenarsky/atea/README.md

     }

 This is where the current task file resides; you can change it to whatever you desire.

+Tracked times are stored in a file named `...-times.csv`, depending on the main tasks file name.

 ## Dropbox integration